Margaret Papoutsis - Osteopath and Nutriotional Therapist Margaret Papoutsis - Osteopath and Nutriotional Therapist

 The Practice maintains high levels of patient confidentiality, and no information can be given out without written permission of the patient.

 Patients over the age of 16 are legally entitled to medical confidentiality.
-Parents wishing to discuss the problems of children of this age will need to seek permission from them before any information can be released.
+Parents wishing to discuss the problems of children of this age will need to seek permission from them in writing before any information can be released.

 Please bring a list of any medication and/or supplements you are taking – preferably along with their containers.
 If you have recently had scans or blood test, bring a copy of the results with you.
-In the case of x-rays, the original films (or copies), or CD should be brought if at all possible.
+In the case of x-rays, the original CD should be brought if at all possible.
 The Practice Manager, Jenny, will outline the request procedure for copies of NHS x-rays if required.

 Menu